 - A&P had a high share of grocery sales.

 - WordPerfect had a high share of word processor software.

 - DEC had a high share of minicomputers.

 - Kmart had a high share of the urban discount business.

-Customers change.
 The customer matters, more than ever.
 Today’s connected, savvy, and informed customers have more economic power than they’ve ever had.
 Small companies must focus on their customers in order to survive; customers are their center of gravity.
-Yet, as a company grows, this center moves away from the customer toward the company until it finally rests totally with the company.
+Traditionally, as a company grows, this center moves away from the customer toward the company until it finally rests totally with the company.
 The shift in economic power is forcing a corresponding shift back towards the customer.

 If you had told my grandfather that he was “changing his business model” he probably wouldn’t have understood you.
 He did, however, understand that the important things in life are simple, just not easy.
 He would have said, “Things are changing.
 I need to make some changes, as well.”